mrkan/techLeadDiary/Intro.md

 Let's contemplate.

 ### Who is this primer for?
+There are 2 criterias.
-For every individual who spends significant hours of their daily life at a workplace.
+Firstly, For every individual who spends significant hours of their daily life at a workplace.
 From freshers to seasoned masters.
+Secondly, this is not for skimmers but for audience with a little patience and are willing to read at a snail's pace.
+Because it's that gap between the words that'll give you the true worth.

 ### What is this primer about?